ShipClip

 Architecture

-ShipClip uses a multi-track stem-based architecture where each input (screen, system audio, mic, camera) is recorded independently and composed at playback and export time.
-A custom AVVideoCompositing implementation handles real-time effects rendering — the same compositor powers both the timeline preview and the final export, so what you see is exactly what you get.
+ShipClip uses a stem-based architecture where each input (screen, system audio, mic, camera) is recorded independently and composed at playback and export time.
+A custom AVVideoCompositing implementation handles real-time effects rendering — the same Metal compositor powers both the timeline preview and the final export, so what you see is exactly what you get.